 MEDPOR® ear reconstruction is a single-stage surgery and boasts numerous advantages over the traditional procedure, leading many experts to believe it is the best surgical option for microtia.
 Perhaps the most notable advantage of the procedure is that it can be performed at such a young age.
 Ear canal repair may be performed before or during MEDPOR® surgery.
 By addressing aural atresia at an early age, children can have better hearing at the same time that their peers are processing and learning language, and they will have a lower chance of developing speech disorders and difficulties with language.
 Moreover, by having the cosmetic aspects of microtia addressed before they start school, children can face less psychological distress.
 Finally, because the MEDPOR® structure is bonded with a patient’s own tissue, it is typically very sturdy, so patients will be able to participate in the same sports and activities as their friends.

 The advanced nature of MEDPOR® surgery typically results in less scarring than traditional surgical techniques.
-When Dr. Tahiri and Dr. Reinisch create the ear framework, it will be constructed to be the same size as an adult ear.
+When Dr. Tahiri creates the ear framework, it will be constructed to be the same size as an adult ear.
 Although it may look slightly large for several years, young patients will have a natural appearance, increased self-confidence, and often, enhanced hearing for the rest of their lives.

-Following surgery, Dr. Reinisch or Dr. Tahiri will place a protective silicone cover over the new ear to aid in healing and encourage proper contouring.
+Following surgery, Dr. Tahiri will place a protective silicone cover over the new ear to aid in healing and encourage proper contouring.
 Patients will have at least two follow-up appointments – the first one to two days after surgery and the second about two weeks later.

 The first post-operative appointment occurs at post-op day #2 or #3.
 The absorptive dressing is removed during this appointment.
 If fluid is noticed beneath the scalp at that time, it can be easily drained percutaneously with a butterfly needle.
 The silicone ear splint is left in place for a total of two weeks post-operatively.
 During that period, the head should be kept dry and patient should not sleep on the side of surgery to avoid pressure on the reconstructed ear.